 The Interstate 95 in Florida is the main

-north-south interstate highway and traffic corridor along the east coast of the
+north-south interstate highway corridor along the east coast of the

 Florida.
 The i-95 in Florida runs almost the entire north-south length of the